Nellie Bly: Pittsburgh Dispatch

 In 1885, a column in the Pittsburgh Dispatch titled "What Girls Are Good For" stated that girls were principally for birthing children and keeping house.
 This prompted Elizabeth to write a response under the pseudonym "Lonely Orphan Girl".
 The editor, George Madden, was impressed with her passion and ran an advertisement asking the author to identify herself.
-When Cochrane introduced herself to the editor, he offered her the opportunity to write a piece for the newspaper, again under the pseudonym "Lonely Orphan Girl".
+When Cochran introduced herself to the editor, he offered her the opportunity to write a piece for the newspaper, again under the pseudonym "Lonely Orphan Girl".
 Her first article for the Dispatch, titled "The Girl Puzzle", argued that not all women would marry and that what was needed were better jobs for women.

 Her second article, "Mad Marriages", was about how divorce affected women.
 In it, she argued for reform of divorce laws.
-"Mad Marriages" was published under the byline of Nellie Bly, rather than "Lonely Orphan Girl".
-It was customary for women who were newspaper writers at that time to use pen names.
-The editor chose "Nellie Bly", after the African-American title character in the popular song "Nelly Bly" by Stephen Foster.
-Cochrane originally intended that her pseudonym be "Nelly Bly", but her editor wrote "Nellie" by mistake, and the error stuck.
+"Mad Marriages" was published under the byline of Nellie Bly, rather than "Lonely Orphan Girl" because, at the time, it was customary for female journalists to use pen names to conceal their gender so that readers would not discredit them.
+Cochrane chose "Nelly Bly", after the African-American title character in the popular song "Nelly Bly" by Stephen Foster.
+However, her editor wrote "Nellie" by mistake, and the error stuck.
 Madden was impressed again and offered her a full-time job.

-As a writer, Nellie Bly focused her early work for the Pittsburgh Dispatch on the lives of working women, writing a series of investigative articles on women factory workers.
-However, the newspaper soon received complaints from factory owners about her writing, and she was reassigned to women's pages to cover fashion, society, and gardening, the usual role for women journalists, and she became dissatisfied.
+As a writer, Nellie Bly focused her early work for the Pittsburgh Dispatch on the lives of working women, writing a series of investigative articles on female factory workers.
+Bly went undercover as a poor woman to get hired at a copper cable factory for a firsthand view of the poor working conditions that women and children faced in the typical factory setting.
+Her columns were applauded by factory workers for highlighting the hidden truth.
+However, the newspaper soon received complaints from factory owners about her writing, and she was reassigned to women's pages to cover fashion, society, and gardening, the usual role for female journalists, and she became dissatisfied.
 Still only 21, she was determined "to do something no girl has done before."
-She then traveled to Mexico to serve as a foreign correspondent, spending nearly half a year reporting on the lives and customs of the Mexican people; her dispatches later were published in book form as Six Months in Mexico.
+She then traveled to Mexico to serve as a foreign correspondent, spending nearly half a year reporting on the lives and customs of the Mexican people.
+Her dispatches later were published in book form as Six Months in Mexico.
 In one report, she protested the imprisonment of a local journalist for criticizing the Mexican government, then a dictatorship under Porfirio Díaz.
 When Mexican authorities learned of Bly's report, they threatened her with arrest, prompting her to flee the country.
 Safely home, she accused Díaz of being a tyrannical czar suppressing the Mexican people and controlling the press.